New contribution regime for the discontinuity allowance for entertainment workers

 - Reading time: 5 min

-In order to economically support workers in the entertainment sector, considering the specific nature of the work performed by workers in this sector and its structurally discontinuous nature, the legislator has provided for the recognition, starting from January 1, 2024, of a discontinuity allowance (so-called IDIS), as a permanent and structural measure, in favor of workers in this sector.
-This recognition is introduced by Legislative Decree No. 175/2023, in consideration of the reorganization and revision of social safety nets and allowances.
-As a result, the ALAS discontinuity allowance, already provided for in Decree-Law No. 73/2021 (so-called Sostegni-bis), converted, with amendments, by Law No. 106/2021, ceases to have effect as of January 1, 2024.
+In order to provide financial support to workers in the entertainment sector, taking into account the specific nature of the work performed by workers in this sector and its structurally discontinuous nature, the legislator has provided for the recognition, as of January 1, 2024, of a discontinuity allowance (known as IDIS), as a permanent and structural measure, in favor of workers in this sector.
+This allowance is introduced by Legislative Decree No. 175/2023, in view of the reorganization and revision of social safety nets and allowances.
+As a result, the ALAS discontinuity allowance, already provided for in Decree-Law No. 73/2021 (known as Sostegni-bis), converted, with amendments, by Law No. 106/2021, ceases to have effect as of January 1, 2024.

-We remind you that ALAS was a specific unemployment benefit for self-employed workers in the entertainment sector, in force from January 1, 2022, by virtue of the aforementioned law.
+We remind you that ALAS was a specific unemployment benefit for self-employed workers in the entertainment industry, in force since January 1, 2022, pursuant to the aforementioned law.

 The new IDIS unemployment benefit (which therefore replaces ALAS) is more widely recognized in favor of: